Pediatric and Young Adult Multiple Sclerosis Clinic

 We work closely with UVA's adult MS program, which allows for an easy transition as your child enters adulthood.

-Learn more about MS treatment options at the UVA Children's Hospital.
+Learn more about MS treatment options at UVA Children's.

 New patients: Bring a copy of your child’s medical records.

 Current patients: Bring a copy of any new records since your child’s last visit.